dhkim0225/CarND-Traffic-sign-classifier/README.md

 ![alt text][image1] ![alt text][image2] ![alt text][image3]
 ![alt text][image4] ![alt text][image5]

-The third image might be difficult to classify because my network confused it as 80.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: